ElisabethKAndersson/ElisabethKAndersson-E-Commerce-Applications/test.md

-1. Test Admin is working by logging in with superuser
+1. Test Admin is working by logging in with superuser. - OK
+2. Test that base and home with test text on both - OK